 “I know that my experience is meant to be shared.
 Those who know me know that I’m a private person that prefers to encourage over promoting oneself.
 Since I know God doesn’t make mistakes, He must have chosen me to for a specific reason.
 He has a plan for each of us.”

-Typically, stage IV cancer is a less than promising diagnosis, but Rich’s story is far from typical.
+Typically, stage IVc cancer is a less than promising diagnosis, but Rich’s story is far from typical.

-As a father of three sons and business owner, otherwise routine days became unrecognizable.
-Where he was once researching prospective clients, he was now digging into a fog of medical terms and clinical trials.
+Then, as a father of three sons and business owner, otherwise routine days became unrecognizable.
+Where he was once building brands for his client's businesses, he was now digging into a fog of medical terms and clinical trials.

-Between March 2010 and August 2010, the cells had been recognized as cancer.
-They were removed along with Rich’s left facial nerve, muscles, and more than 75 affected lymph nodes in a series of procedures, treated with radiation and chemotherapy, and miraculously eliminated from Rich’s body.
+Between March 2010 and August 2010, the cells had been identified as cancer.
+He was given 2-3 months to live due to the metastasis of the disease.
+Rich’s left facial nerve, neck, muscles, and more than 75 affected lymph nodes were surgically removed in a series of procedures.
+He was treated with radiation and chemotherapy.

-Although five months dragged on like he thought it would never end, Rich maintained focus on freedom even when he was told it would not come.
+Although five months dragged on like he thought it would never end, Rich maintained focus on God's promises even when he was told they would not come.

 “This leg of my journey is a vapor, a puff of smoke, a short excursion when compared to forever,” he said in a blog post on August 11, 2010, two weeks before doctors deemed him cured.